fpenim/json-schema-validator/README.md

 ```

 ## Validation API
-This validator exposes one endpoint that will accept POST requests: `/validate` .
+This validator exposes one endpoint that accepts `POST` requests.

 ### /validate
-The endpoint will expect the body to have the following structure:
+This endpoint expects the body to have the following structure:
 ```js
 {
   "schemas": [],